wortelus/opengl-engine/README.md

 - glew-utils - *2.2.0-4+b1*

 ## Seek the Scribe
-Daniel Slavík, keeper of the chronicles.
+Daniel Slavík, _known in revered circles as wortelus_, keeper of the chronicles.

 [The digital temple - wortelus.eu](https://www.wortelus.eu)